exploring self-realization, sacred personhood, and full humanity

 The advice of competent experience should not be easily dismissed.
 When people have made themselves knowledgeable, with years and decades of careful study and investigation, we should take their counsel seriously.
-This would be an appeal to reasonable authority.
+This would be an appeal to reasonable and studied authority; however, even here the wise course is to thoughtfully consider and not blindly accept anything on the basis of mere authority.

-But there is a diseased form of this principle - a showcasing, a window-dressing, an appeal to counterfeit and mere authority.
-People who wear "empty uniforms," posturing an authority externally bestowed but not earned - not reflective of one's character, talents, and knowledge - have no real authority.
-These imposters are like the Wizard of Oz, fulminating behind a curtain, hiding in smoke and mirrors, but now exposed by Toto.
+However, let's look at an especially diseased form of this principle - a showcasing, a window-dressing, an appeal to counterfeit and mere authority.
+People who wear "empty uniforms," posturing an authority externally bestowed but not earned - not reflective of one's character, talents, and knowledge - have no authentic authority, no right to speak, and no claim to a microphone.
+We see these hucksters in religion and politics all the time; and even in science.
+These imposters, like the Wizard of Oz, fulminate behind a curtain, hiding in smoke and mirrors, but now exposed by Toto.

 - Albert Einstein: “Blind belief in authority is the greatest enemy of truth.”

-for a thousand years, what you call 'the dark ages,' only the faintest glimmer, here and there, of rational thought could be found
+for a thousand years, what we call 'the Dark Ages,' there existed only the faintest glimmer, here and there, of rational thought

 In the direct-voice-medium facilitated lectures by Spirit-Guide Abu, we find him lamenting a period of history during which superstition and fear-and-guilt based thinking reached an apex (paraphrased from Abu’s lecture):